 In the past few days, I’ve talked to family members who travel rarely and friends who travel every week.
 They all love Southwest Airlines, and most have a Southwest Airlines Visa credit card.
 I tell each of them to cancel that card and get a Sapphire Preferred Visa instead.
+(Update: an even better option for some people is the Chase Sapphire Reserve, which was launched in 2016 after this post was first published.)

 Both cards are offered by Chase, and in some cases these people already held both cards–a clear case of unnecessary overlap.
 Often the people I know who prefer to fly Southwest do so because of the simplicity.
 Easy customer service, easy fares, and an easy rewards program, as I outlined yesterday.
 That’s great, and I’m not arguing in this post that Southwest has a bad credit card.
 But if you want to keep things simple, a Sapphire Preferred card is simpler and will also earn you more Rapid Rewards points from a larger variety of purchases.